What Is Cardio, and How Often Should You Do It?

 A recent study in the Journal of Physiology found that four to five cardio workouts a week is optimal for cardiovascular health and longevity.
 Over a lifetime, that’s a lot of time in the cardio saddle.
 So how should you spend it?

 Since cardio exercise can encompass a vast range of activities — from stationary cycling to dancing to raking leaves — you have many options from which to choose, and you should choose several.
-After all, you don’t have to confine cardio to workouts—you can weave it into your everyday life as well.
-Use these four factors to help you choose which type of cardio is best for you.
+After all, you don’t have to confine cardio training to workouts — you can weave it into your everyday life as well.
+Use these four factors to help you choose which type of cardio training is best for you.

 - Physical limitations.
 If you have a history of joint injuries, particularly to your knees, ankles, and lower back, you should avoid high-impact activities (like running and basketball).
 Instead, you should stick with low-impact cardio activities like cycling, swimming, and strength training.
 If you’re looking for a low-impact cardio workout at home, try something like yoga or pilates to boost your heart rate and get you sweating without any jumping or pounding on your joints.